AlexMeesters/Component-Save-System/README.md

 # Unity Component Save System
-Save system that is developed to co-exist with the current component system of Unity.
+A free save system that is developed to co-exist with the current component system of Unity.

 Introduction video of how to use the plugin.